 So, I have continued to make Paris part of my life ever since those first three months and have returned over and over.
 Some trips have been longer and some shorter.
 I spent between 2013 and 2015 living in Paris for extended periods of time to live like a local Parisian.

 My photography continued to develop over the years with my trips back and forth to Paris.
 I can identify a photograph from my collection and name the year just by looking at the colors.
 I learned to chase light in Paris and the way it illuminates the city in the most magical way.

 Over the years I continued to build my Paris collection of photographs and sell them on Etsy.
 Sadly, the algorithm changed in 2016/2017 and my business which was once thriving took a nosedive.
 It was the scariest thing to happen to me financially since being laid off.
 I scrambled and quickly found a solution to build my own site.
 It took a few weeks of late nights back to back in October, and I was able to launch www.rebeccaplotnick.com right before the Christmas holiday saving myself.

 Photography has still been my biggest source of income even with the addition of the blog.
 They help each other out and I know with the introduction of The Paris Calendar last year, a lot of you made your very first purchase from The Print Shop.
 THANK YOU!

 I recently rebranded the blog and switched from Squarespace to WordPress.
 When I was redesigning the blog, I wanted to also invest in The Print Shop.
 It made the most sense to merge the two sites to look the same.
 I am very happy to introduce The Print Shop by Everyday Parisian.
 You can reach the two sites from each other and the colors, fonts, and logos are the same.

 My photography journey is far from over.
-My cameras may have collected dust over the last year and half but they are ready and charged for when I start traveling again.
-I am excited to see my favorite city again with fresh eyes and share those images with you.
+I love being able to see my favorite city again with fresh eyes and share those images with you.